tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/france.rst

   encrypted for the inalterability check.
 To edit your company’s data, go to :menuselection:`Settings --> Users & Companies --> Companies`.
   Select a country from the list; Do not create a new country.
-- Download the mandatory certificate of conformity delivered by Odoo SA `here <https://coqui.cloud/my/contract/french-certification/>`__.
+- Download the mandatory certificate of conformity delivered by CoquiAPPs SA `here <https://coqui.cloud/my/contract/french-certification/>`__.

 .. note::